-I related to his comment; sampling craft Chinati Vergano was a game changer.
+I related to his comment; my experience in Piedmont sampling craft Chinati Vergano was a game changer.
 My wine repertoire immediately expanded to include a new category: aromatised wine.
 I’m hoping this article will encourage more of my fellow wine lovers to expand their palates and give fresh, craft vermouth a try.

 And for those who don’t love wine as we do, they might already be falling in love with vermouth.
 Modern bartenders across the world are driving the growth of craft beverages.
 Mixed, neat – they are finding ways to introduce aromatised wine to an audience that doesn’t identify as wine drinkers.
 In fact, both Dawn and Rob mentioned that vermouth can be a bridge from the burgeoning spirits world, back into the shrinking wine world.